-At the end of the training programme, members of the team compete in a tournament on the NEC Wheelchair Tennis Tour so as to offer competitive opportunities as part of the training.
+Members of the team compete in a tournament on the ITF Wheelchair Tennis Tour so as to offer competitive opportunities as part of the training.

 Players selected to be part of the ITF Development Team in the past have included Johana Martinez (COL), Robinson Mendez (CHI), Guangzhi Wang (CHN) and 2008 Paralympic Athletes Kemal Okur (TUR), Crina Tugui (ROU) and Kgothatso Montjane (RSA).